lovesegfault/cargo/src/doc/src/reference/config.md

 PATH = { value = "/bin/", force = true,  in_subcommands = true }
 ```

+Note that setting `CARGO_` variables in `[env]` is not allowed and will result
+in a build error.
+Handling them is fraught, since it would require Cargo to
+recurse.

 ### `[future-incompat-report]`

 The `[future-incompat-report]` table controls setting for [future incompat reporting](future-incompat-report.md)